-- Don’t allow failure (real or imagined) to define you.
+Don’t allow failure (real or imagined) to define you.
 Sometimes it’s really tempting to allow failure to invade your DNA and define who you are as a person.
 The most important lesson about failure is that it is not final.
-It is a moment in time where one has an opportunity to glean important and helpful life lessons for the future.
+It’s a moment in time where one has an opportunity to glean important and helpful life lessons for the future.

-Whether it’s a disagreement with their spouse, a toxic work situation, a car that breaks down, a financial setback or the loss of a championship game that was seemingly stripped right out of his hands, how Dad responds sends a powerful message to his children about what matters most in life.
+It could be a disagreement with your spouse, a toxic work situation, or a car that breaks down.
+It might be a financial setback or losing a championship game.
+Either way, how Dad responds sends a powerful message to his children about what matters most in life.

 Photo Credit: Heather Cohen

 Did this blog give you the information you were looking for and give you tools to help improve your relationships?